2022 Center Street Scoping Study

 This document was partially funded with grants awarded by the Agency of Commerce and Community Development and National Life Group Foundation.

 The RRA, along with other City departments, elected officials, and private stakeholders is currently working on plans to reconfigure and improve the Evelyn St. Corridor.
 It is felt that this central section of the City has been historically underutilized and can be greatly enhanced with a focus on improving access, traffic safety, and aesthetics.
 All of these improvements will create a more desirable area for development leading to economic growth and enhancing the quality of place in downtown Rutland for visitors, resident, and businesses alike.

 Following the RRA’s successful grant application the City of Rutland has retained the services of LandWorks (Landscape Architects and Planners) and Resource Systems Group (Traffic Engineers) to develop a Downtown Gateway Plan.
-Funding for this project was provided by a municipal planning grant through the State of Vermont Agency of Commerce and
+Funding for this project was provided by a municipal planning grant through the State of Vermont Agency of Commerce and Community Development.

 The Plan will provide a vision for possible future gateway enhancements related to land use, streetscape, redevelopment sites, traffic, aesthetics and identity.
 The overall goal is to stimulate economic development of the city while enhancing the functional characteristics, vitality and aesthetic appeal of these corridors to residents and visitors alike.